-Explosion heard in Kabul city
+Explosion in Kabul city leaves at least 3 wounded

 - Tweet

-A relatively heavy explosion was heard in Kabul city few minutes earlier in the vicinity of the 4th police district of the city.
+A relatively heavy explosion was heard in Kabul city earlier today after a magnetic bomb went off in the vicinity of the 4th police district of the city.

-According to preliminary reports, the has taken place in Taimani area but there are no reports regarding the casualties and the type of explosion.
+The incident took place in Taimani area with the security officials saying at least three civilians were wounded in the blast.

 The official further added that the incident did not incur any casualties to the civilians or security personnel.